wheaney/decky-XRGaming/README.md

 * In **the in-game Video/Graphics settings**, set the resolution to `1920x1080` (or any 16:9 aspect ratio), disable `VSync`, and set everything to lower-quality, higher-performance settings.
 * In **the Deck's** `...` **Performance menu**, flip on `Disable Frame Limit` (I know it's confusing to "turn on" a feature that "turns off" something, but either way the switch should be flipped to the "on" position) and enable `Allow Tearing`.

-After you make these changes, if the display is still either lagging behind or jumping ahead of your movements or exhibiting a lot of shakiness, go into the **XREAL Air Driver** plugin settings and change the **Movement look-ahead** setting to `Min`, then slowly dial it up while moving your head until the display seems to most stable.
+After you make these changes, if the display is still either lagging behind or jumping ahead of your movements or exhibiting a lot of shakiness, go into the **XR Gaming** plugin settings and change the **Movement look-ahead** setting to `Min`, then slowly dial it up while moving your head until the display seems to most stable.

 ### I don't like where the screen was placed, or it has drifted from where it was.
 Unfortunately, screen drift will probably remain an issue for the foreseeable future.
 The only workarounds for this currently are to either (a) keep re-centering it, or (b) try re-calibrating it.

 This section will suggest you either use buttons in the plugin sidebar or use the multi-tap functionality built into this driver.
 For multi-tap, use one finger to tap down on the top of your glasses by your template.
 Each tap should firm and sharp, with a split-second wait before the next, as it needs to detect a slight pause in between.
 The cadence should be more like knocking on a door than double-clicking a mouse.
-If multi-tap isn't working or you would prefer not to use it, use the suggested buttons instead. **Note: XREAL did NOT build multi-tap support and has NOT condoned this practice; tap on your glasses at your own risk.**
+If multi-tap isn't working or you would prefer not to use it, use the suggested buttons instead. **Note: The device manufacturers did NOT build multi-tap support and have NOT condoned this practice; tap on your glasses at your own risk.**

 To re-center your screen, either use the **Recenter display** button in the plugin sidebar, or perform a double-tap on your glasses.